-A new study has found higher rates of heart damage from chemotherapy than previously reported, especially for the combination of anthracycline chemotherapy (typically, Adriamycin) plus Herceptin (trastuzumab).
-The study was designed to investigate the association between treatment with anthracycline chemotherapy, Herceptin, or both, and heart failure in a population of women with breast cancer.
+A new study has found significant rates of heart damage from chemotherapy, especially for the combination of anthracycline chemotherapy (typically, Adriamycin) plus Herceptin (trastuzumab).
+The study was designed to investigate the association between treatment with anthracycline chemotherapy, Herceptin, or both, and heart failure in women with breast cancer.

 The study included 13,497 women from eight Cancer Research Network (CRN) health plans who were diagnosed with invasive breast cancer during the period 1999 to 2007.
 The Cancer Research Network consists of the research programs, enrolled populations, and data systems of 14 U.S. health maintenance organizations.
 To conduct the study, the authors used data from the Cancer Research Network Virtual Data Warehouse (VDW) to determine whether each woman was exposed to anthracycline chemotherapy alone, Herceptin alone, anthracycline plus Herceptin, other chemotherapy, or no chemotherapy.
 The authors also determined whether each woman had heart failure before her breast cancer diagnosis, developed heart failure after starting breast cancer treatment, or was not diagnosed with heart failure.
 The authors calculated the associations between heart failure and exposures for each treatment category while adjusting for age, health plan, breast cancer stage, year of diagnosis, and co-existing medical conditions.

 A total of 6,420 (46.2%) of the study population received no chemotherapy, 3,857 (28.6%) received anthracycline chemotherapy only, 157 (1.2%) received Herceptin only, 470 (3.5%) were treated with both, and 2,748 (20.4%) received other chemotherapy.
 A total of 1,041 (7.7%) of the women were diagnosed with heart failure after starting treatment.
 Anthracycline use alone was found to be associated with 1.19 times the risk of heart failure compared to no chemotherapy.
 Herceptin alone was associated with 3.02 times the risk of heart failure compared to no chemotherapy; anthracycline plus Herceptin was associated with 6.05 times the risk; and other chemotherapy was associated with 1.36 times the risk.

 Comments regarding the study

 While Herceptin plus anthrocycline chemotherapy appears to be an effective treatment combination for HER2 overexpressing (HER2+) breast cancer, the study results indicate that the combination greatly elevates the risk of heart damage.
 A delay between completion of anthracycline chemotherapy and treatment with Herceptin may be advisable, especially for those with pre-existing risk factors for heart disease.
 Clinical trials have reported a 2% to 3% risk of heart failure during the first five years after treatment (with a higher, but unknown, incidence over longer periods of time).